 For the Grade Pathological data item, record the grade of a solid primary tumor that has been surgically resected and for which no neoadjuvant therapy was administered.
 If AJCC pathological staging is being assigned, the tumor must have met the surgical resection requirements in the AJCC manual.
 This may include the grade from the clinical workup, as all information from diagnosis (clinical staging) through the surgical resection is used for pathological staging.

-Grade Post Therapy
+Grade Post Therapy Path (yp)

-For the Grade Post Therapy data item, record the grade of a solid primary tumor that has been resected following neoadjuvant therapy.
-If AJCC post therapy staging is being assigned, the tumor must have met the surgical resection requirements for yp in the AJCC manual.
+For the Grade Post Therapy Path (yp) data item, record the grade of a solid primary tumor that has been resected following neoadjuvant therapy.
+If AJCC post therapy path staging is being assigned, the tumor must have met the surgical resection requirements for yp in the AJCC manual.
 Neoadjuvant therapy must meet guidelines or standards, and not have been given for variable or unconventional reasons as noted in the AJCC manual.

 This data item corresponds to the yp staging period only.